Shareholders take aim at Murdochs with Fox voting rights push

 The shareholder meeting is scheduled for 10 a.m.
 (1800 GMT) on Wednesday in Los Angeles.

-The majority of Fox shares traded publicly are class A shares (FOXA.O), which have no voting rights.
+The majority of Fox shares traded publicly are class A shares, which have no voting rights.
 The Murdoch family owns about 39 percent of the class B voting shares, according to the company’s proxy.

 Major mutual fund firms have been pushing the importance of equal voting rights as a way to improve the way companies are run, a shift that may give the reform proposal at Fox a boost, according to corporate governance experts.